Have you ever wondered how much the gender of a cat can affect both its physical and personality traits?

 |Prone to hip dysplasia, |

 than the entire family

 |Stubborn||Very stubborn||Less stubborn|

 Difference Between Male And Female Maine Coons

-There are 15 key differences between the Male vs Female Maine Coon behavioural traits, and characteristics.
-Proposed owners should pay special attention to all the Maine Coons personality traits, before buying either a male or female Maine Coon kitten.
+Potential owners should pay special attention to all the Maine Coons personality traits, before buying either a male or female Maine Coon kitten.

 The Maine Coon cat is one of the largest domesticated cat breeds in the world, reaching up to 16 inches (25-40cm) in height, and weighing between 8-25 lbs (3.6-11.3 kg).

 The table below clearly shows the difference of a male vs female Maine Coon size: